-Binge drinking by freshman women tied to sexual assault risk, according to new researchDecember 8th, 2011 in Health /
+Binge drinking by freshman women tied to sexual assault risk, according to new researchDecember 8, 2011 in Medicine & Health / Health

 Many young women who steer clear of alcohol while they're in high school may change their ways once they go off to college.
 And those who take up binge drinking may be at relatively high risk of sexual assault, according to a University at Buffalo-led study in the January issue of the Journal of Studies on Alcohol and Drugs.

 The college years are famously associated with drinking.
 But little has been known about how young women change their high school drinking habits once they start college.

 So for the new study, the research team followed 437 young women from high school graduation through freshman year of college.
 They found that of women who had never drank heavily in high school (if at all), nearly half admitted to heavy episodic drinking -- commonly called binge drinking -- at least once by the end of their first college semester.
 Young women who were already engaging in binge drinking in high school continued drinking at similar levels in college.

 What's more, binge drinking was linked to students' risk of sexual victimization -- regardless of what their drinking habits had been in high school.